 But if your vitiligo is not “ideal” for treatment, that does not mean you should not try.
-The greatest predictor of treatment success is their motivation along with a consistent combination therapy, which includes phototherapy and topical therapy.
+The most significant predictor of treatment success is their motivation and consistent combination therapy, including phototherapy and topical therapy.

-Most people see the results within 24-36 sessions, although some people respond to light therapy more slowly and changes are observed after 72 sessions.
+Most people see the results within 24-36 sessions, although some respond to light therapy more slowly, and changes are observed after 72 sessions.

 In general, patients see an average of 50-70% repigmentation of the affected skin after 6 to 12 months of treatment.

-Areas with hair follicles, including the face, arms, upper legs, thorax, back and buttocks, repigment faster and with the best results, while wrists, hands, ankles and the feet are the slowest to respond.
+Areas with hair follicles, including the face, arms, upper legs, thorax, back, and buttocks, pigment faster and with the best results, while wrists, hands, ankles, and the feet are the slowest to respond.

 Repigmentation can be more challenging when white hairs are visible because the pigment-producing cells of origin can be found in the follicle.